usharesoft/appcenter-docs/admin/en/source/pages/architecture/platform-overview.rst

 .. image:: /images/UForge-architecture_2.jpg

 **UForge Server.** The UForge Server is a RESTful (Representational State Transfer) web service built on top of Java and using the JSR-311 reference implementation (project Jersey).
-UForge Server is based on the design principles of REST and Resource Orientated Architecture (ROA).
+UForge Server is based on the design principles of REST and Resource Oriented Architecture (ROA).
 Resources are references with a unique global identifier (URI).
 UForge Server uses the semantics of the HTTP protocol to manipulate these resources.
 The HTTP response codes are used to determine whether a user's request was treated successfully or not.

 Information is returned to the client in either XML or JSON, depending on the ``Accept-Type`` header attribute used by the client.
 If no ``Accept-Type`` header is provided, XML is returned by default.
 To ensure security, communication with the UForge Server is done via HTTPS.